Grizzlies official tapped for Tennessee sports betting panel

 The law requires at least quarterly meetings.

 Ex-House Speaker Glen Casada made two appointments.
-New House Speaker Cameron Sexton has one pick to make.
+His replacement, Cameron Sexton, has one pick to make.

 McNally made three appointments.